 Encephalocele (en-SEF-ah-lo-SEEL) is a type of neural tube defect (NTD) that occurs very early in fetal life where the embryo's cells that form the skull do not come together to close over the brain.
-The result is a defect in the bones of the skull, causing brain tissue to protrude from the skull.
-The protruding tissue may be located on any part of the head but is usually in the middle at the back of the head (midline occipital area).
+The result is a defect in the bones of the skull, causing brain tissue to protrude or bulge from the skull.
+The protruding tissue may be located on any part of the head but is usually in the middle back of the head (midline occipital area).
 There may be meninges, brain tissue, parts of the ventricles and bone that protrude from the skull.
-Alpha-fetoprotein levels are rarely elevated because almost all encephaloceles are covered by skin and therefore this identifying protein does not leak into the amniotic fluid as it does with most other NTD conditions.
-Encephalocele is typically diagnosed by prenatal ultrasound.
-The best finding would be to find only fluid in the protruding sac.
+Encephaloceles are typically diagnosed by prenatal ultrasound.
 Encephaloceles located on the front of the skull are more likely not to contain brain tissue and have better outcomes than those at the back of the head.

 At least half of all survivors of encephaloceles have significant cognitive deficits.
 The involved brain structures will determine the type of deficit, but significant motor and learning deficits are common.